MRLintern/MRLintern/README.md

 ### What are you interested in?
-Take a look at these repositories; some of my applications might interest you and might help you out in some way:
+Take a look at these repositories; some of my applications might interest you and might help you out in some way.
+Or you might look at them and think "___Why on Earth has he done it that way, when he could have done it this way!___".
+If thats the case, please let me know as I'm always looking to better myself and my applications.
 #### Systems Programming
 - [Systems Monitor similar to htop](https://github.com/MRLintern/System-Monitor).
 - [Memory Leak Detection with Modern C++: Garbage Collector](https://github.com/MRLintern/Garbage-Collector).